Fa’afafine: The Recognized Third Gender of Samoa

 Difference with the Western Concept of Homosexuality

-However, it is important to delineate the difference between the fa’afafine and the Western concept of homosexuals.
-In Samoa, the words “gay” or “homosexual” are inexistent.
+It is important to delineate the difference between the fa’afafine and the Western concept of homosexuals.
+The words “gay” or “homosexual” are inexistent in Samoa.
 Oppressive cultures in other parts of the world consider homosexuality as unnatural and people who have identified themselves as homosexuals are often perceived with contempt and discrimination.

-But the Samoan culture is different.
-Instead, the fa’afafine is a true third gender with an established identity and role that first emerged at least during the early 20th century.
-Researchers often replace the word homosexuality with the word androphilia to describe a universal homosexual-like sexual orientation and behaviors.
+The Samoan culture is different.
+The fa’afafine is a socially recognized third gender with an established identity and role that first emerged at least during the early 20th century.
+Researchers often replace the word homosexuality with the word androphilia to describe universal homosexual-like sexual and gender orientations and behaviors.

-While it would appear that the fa’afafine are raised and nurtured for homosexual or androphilic behaviors because of the encouraging social environment, the study of Bartlett and Vasey revealed that the fa’afafine share similarities with women, especially when it comes to gender-based childhood behaviors and dispositions.
+Some would assume that the fa’afafine are raised and nurtured for homosexual or androphilic behaviors because of the encouraging social environment.
+However, according to researchers Bartlett and Vasey, their study revealed that the fa’afafine share similarities with Samoan women when it comes to gender-based childhood behaviors and dispositions.

-Both the fa’afafine and women are predisposed to engage in more female-typical behaviors and significantly fewer male-typical behaviors in childhood compared to the men.
-A survey of the fa’afafine further revealed that some of them believed that they used to highly identify themselves as girls when they were children and performing typical male gender roles or portraying masculine-oriented behaviors was upsetting for them.
+Both the fa’afafine and women are predisposed to engage in more female-typical behaviors and significantly fewer male-typical behaviors in childhood compared to men.
+A survey of the fa’afafine showed that some of them identified as girls when they were children.
+Performing typical male gender roles or portraying masculine-oriented behaviors upset them.

-Other results from the study showed that Samoan families are less enthusiastic about influencing the sexual orientation and gender identity of their children or pushing them to conform.
-The moment their young boys display effeminate behaviors, they easily recognize them as fa’afafine.
+Other results from the study showed that Samoan families are less enthusiastic about influencing the sexual orientation and gender identity of their children.
+They recognize boys as fa’afafine the moment they display effeminate behaviors.
 However, although this third gender is recognized, some Catholic groups and traditional leaders refuse to accept them.

 Another interesting conclusion drawn from the aforementioned study centers on the apparent universality of homosexual behaviors.
 Bartlett and Vasey mentioned that gender-atypical behavior in childhood and adult androphilia is not unique in Western societies.
 Both the fa’afafine children and homosexual children in the West share similar behaviors.
 It is possible that this relationship is a cross-culturally universal pattern of psychosexual development shared by most males who are predominantly androphilic.